-Your clients can log into your dedicated web-portal, access modules (tables, forms, reports, charts, maps or calendars) shared to them, add data, and most importantly, view and modify only those records which they submitted (if you using 'Access only own records' option, otherwise they will see all data).
+Your clients can log into your dedicated web-portal, access modules (tables, forms, reports, charts, maps, calendars, files or newsletters) shared to them, add data, and most importantly, view and modify only those records which they submitted (if you using 'Access only own records' option, otherwise they will see all data).

 A Customer Portal provides you with an excellent opportunity to present your database with a brand identity personal to your company or organization.